hardikbansal/CycleGAN/README.md

 2. We also think that this model is not good fit to change the shape of object.
 We tried to run the model for converting a men's face to a look alike women's face.
 For that we used celebA dataset but the results are not good and images produced are quite distorted.

-### Blog

-If you would like to understand the paper and see  how to implement it by your own, you can have look at the blog by [me](https://hardikbansal.github.io/CycleGANBlog/)